-For women with bipolar disorder, a multidisciplinary team approach to care in the perinatal period is essential, with clear communication, a documented care plan and continuity of care across different clinical settings.
+For women with bipolar disorder, a multidisciplinary team approach to care in the perinatal period is essential, with clear communication, advance care planning, a written plan, and continuity of care across different clinical settings.

 Preconception planning

 Preconception planning should start at diagnosis of bipolar disorder among women of childbearing age.
 Many of these women will have poor health literacy and will need clear explanations of the importance of contraception if the woman is not planning a pregnancy, the effects of some medications on fertility, the risk of relapse in pregnancy or after the birth (particularly if medications are stopped) and the complexities of raising a child in the context of severe mental illness.